1 230.1 37.8 69.2 22.1

 theme(legend.position = "none") +

-labs(title = "Distribution of Residuals")
+labs(title = "Distribution of Residuals")## White Noise

 ggplot(ResDF, aes(x = Input, y = Wnoise, col = Output)) +